How long it takes to learn Chinese?

 The Chinese use the Hanza writing system to convey their language on paper.
 It comprises thousands of symbols.

-When exploring language learning material, this will serve as a starting point.
-Further, it will give you a definite edge in learning Mandarin more quickly and effectively.
+This will serve as a starting point when exploring language learning material.
+It will also give you a definite edge in learning Mandarin more quickly and effectively.

 The number of characters used in the past was phenomenal, but most are no longer in use.
 For example, Hanja comprises 5000 Chinese characters with distinct meanings and pronunciations.